jameshuang98/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 that allows users to browse for products, add products to their cart, and checkout using Stripe.
+Admins can also create or delete products, as well as product categories.

 ## Additional Steps for Apple M1 Machines